uea-teaching/audio-visual-2021/lectures/edge-detection.md

 :::

 ::: notes
 Derivatives of a digital function are defined in terms of differences.
 There are various ways to define these differences.
 However, we require that any definition we use for a derivative has these properties.
 :::

-## Image Derivatives {data-auto-animate="true"}
+## Derivatives {data-auto-animate="true"}

 Required properties of second derivatives: